apache/nifi/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Have you ensured that format looks appropriate for the output in which it is rendered?

 ### Note:
-Please ensure that once the PR is submitted, you check travis-ci for build issues and submit an update to your PR as soon as possible.
+Please ensure that once the PR is submitted, you check GitHub Actions CI for build issues and submit an update to your PR as soon as possible.